Students, Back to School and Identification

 25 Teaching Tools For The Digital Classroom

-The use of smart phones, tablets, and other tech items in the classroom do not necessarily have to have a negative impact on student achievement.
+The use of smart phones, tablets and other tech items in the classroom do not necessarily have to have a negative impact on student achievement.
 On the contrary, the increasing accessibility and growth of technology presents teachers with the unique opportunity to take advantage of those once distracting gadgets, and use them to facilitate academic achievement in new and innovative ways.
 In this capacity, teachers do not need to be constantly fighting for student attention, but can freely accept it, by introducing a new educational environment that will automatically encourage student participation.

 Using Identification as Teaching Tools